wevm/wagmi/.github/README.md

 ## Sponsors

-If you find Wagmi useful or use it at work, please consider [sponsoring Wagmi](https://github.com/sponsors/wagmi-dev?metadata_campaign=gh_readme_support).
+If you find Wagmi useful or use it for work, please consider [sponsoring Wagmi](https://github.com/sponsors/wagmi-dev?metadata_campaign=gh_readme_support).
 Thank you 🙏

 <a href="https://paradigm.xyz">
   <picture>